DigitalVortexLLC/pybmpmon/docs/configuration.md

 !!! danger "Required Configuration"
     `DATABASE_PASSWORD` must be set.
 Application will fail to start if not provided.

+!!! info "Automatic Schema Initialization"
+    The application automatically detects if the database schema exists on startup.
+If the database is empty, all migrations are run automatically.
+No manual schema initialization is required when using an external database.

 #### Connection String Format

 Alternatively, use a single connection string: